Yashaswitir28/2015-Flight-Delay-Data-Analysis/README.md

 # Recommended Analysis
 **Question 1: How does the overall flight volume vary by month?
 By day of week?**

 Answer: The dashboard includes a "Total Flights by DAY OF WEEK" bar chart, showing flight volume variation by day of the week.
-While not fully visible in all images, the second image shows part of a "Total Flights by Month name" bar chart, which would illustrate monthly variation.
+The second image shows part of a "Total Flights by Month name" bar chart, which would illustrate monthly variation.
 The total number of flights is stated as 6M (6 million).

 ---> Chart for Flight by Month
 ![image](https://github.com/user-attachments/assets/3ec0092e-5018-45c1-864d-cea443047c59)
 ---->Chart for Flight by Days of Week